tonytvo/blog-generator/content/blog/48-laws-power/index.md

 # Never outshine the master.

 - Always make those above you feel comfortably superior.
-In your desire to please and impress them, do not go too far in displaying your talents or you might accomplish the opposite—inspire fear and insecurity.
-Make your masters appear more brilliant than they are and you will attain the heights of power.
+In your desire to please and impress them, do not go too far in displaying your talents, or you might accomplish the opposite—inspire fear and insecurity.
+Make your masters appear more brilliant than they are, and you will attain the heights of power.

 # Never put too much trust in friends, learn how to use enemies.